ShubhamUPES/fl-paraphrase-detection/README.md

 # Federated Learning for Multilingual Paraphrase Detection

 This project simulates a federated learning system to train a single model for paraphrase detection in both **English** and **German** without centralizing the datasets.
-It extends the paraphrase detection research by Professor Pankaj Dadure by tackling the core challenge of training on **non-iid (statistically different)** data from multiple languages.

 ## 🛠️ Methodology